gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 ---
-title: Derived datasets are here
+title: Derived datasets: To DOI or not to DOI
 author: Daniel Noesgaard
 date: '2021-05-05'
 slug: derived-datasets